noob2uub/CTF-TryHackMe/anonymous.md

 fi
 ```

 This look like a CRON job, lets dive more in seeing what we can do with this.
-Maybe convert it to something malicious thatwe can get it to execute.
+Maybe convert it to something malicious that we can execute.
 Lets also look at the .log file

 ```console
 cat removed_files.log